top of page

 The Aitkin County Soil and Water Conservation District became active in Forest Stewardship planning in 1998 when a full-time forester was hired to write Forest Stewardship plans.
 With over 500,000 acres of family forest woodlands in Aitkin County, the need to provide an increasing level of forestry assistance was easy to recognize.

 To qualify for the Forest Stewardship Program, you need to own a woodland and have an interest in actively managing it.
 Become a woodland steward by actively managing your land.
 Your management decisions will affect the environment for decades to come.
 A Forest Stewardship Plan helps you choose wisely.
-Public agencies have been managing their land for many years, now it is time for private landowners to start actively managing their land.

 Property Tax Relief